 4) Solitude – The Anam Cara not only respect the time apart, but it values it.
 Being apart is part of being together.
 If two are unable to apart, their relationship is not that of the Anam Cara.
 This time apart allows for processing, self-nurturance, and a deeper valuing of the time together.

 5) Embracing Death & Limitation – The Anam Cara sees death as a transitional point.
 While this is not intended to take away the pain of the loss of a loved one, it does frame it differently.
-Without the embracing of the limits of a relationship, including death, one cannot fully embrace the current relationship.
+Without embracing the limits of a relationship, including death, one cannot fully embrace the current relationship.

 When discussing this conception of death in the context of relationship in a class I was teaching, a new question began to emerge.
-The class began to talk about the pain of loss of loved ones.
+The class began to talk about the pain of the loss of loved ones.
 In this context, I will often refer to the common question, “How would you live differently if you knew you had only a short period of time to live.”
 I often share that if living in a truly authentic way, one would not change their life much if they knew they only had a brief period to live.
 However, this day a very different question came to mind: “How would you live differently if you knew you were to live forever in the relationships you currently have?”

 Since, I have asked this question many, many times.
 The most common answer is “I would start to neglect those that I love.”
 Death, endings, and limitation are part of what helps us to value what we have.
 It makes it more meaningful and precious.
 Occasionally, I get a different answer: “I would finally feel free to engage in relationships because I would no longer be afraid of losing the other.”
 This answer reflects our tendency to hold back and protect ourselves instead of really engaging.
 In reality, I imagine if we were to be honest, there would be some of both these answers in our personal truth.